jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 ## I3: Using the TagCloud

-If you've gotten confused and want to get a clean slate, go ahead and checkout a new branch based on the `cloud.i2` tag.
+If you've gotten confused and want a clean slate, go ahead and checkout a new branch based on the `cloud.i2` tag.

 ```bash
 git checkout -b iteration3 cloud.i2